HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step3.md

-We will be going to install a WordPress plugin which is called "WooCommerce".
-That is is a customizable, open-source eCommerce platform built on WordPress.
+We will be going to install a WordPress plugin which is called "Wordfence".
+That is an endpoint firewall and malware scanner that were built from the ground up to protect WordPress.

 ## Download and Install WooCommerce Plugin